soaringjerry/Synap/docs/e2ee.md

 - E2EE toggle (default ON) and Region (auto|gdpr|pipl|pdpa|ccpa)
 - Project Keys section: add and list public keys
 - Disabling E2EE triggers a red double confirmation and an audit record (`e2ee_disable`).
+- Export behavior:
+  - When E2EE is ON: server produces only encrypted bundle; plaintext export happens locally in the browser (JSONL).
+CSV (long/wide/score) must be generated client‑side or in your analysis tools.
+  - When E2EE is OFF: server CSV exports are available (`/api/export?format=long|wide|score`).

 Planned UX:
 - Strong red warning + audit when turning E2EE OFF (especially gdpr/pipl projects)